-John Mark Hicks has taught in institutions affiliated with Churches of Christ for thirty years.
+John Mark Hicks has taught in institutions affiliated with Churches of Christ for thirty-two years.
 He currently lives in Nashville, TN and is Professor of Theology at Lipscomb University.
 John Mark was born in Ft.
 Sumner, New Mexico.
 His father (Mark N. Hicks) and mother (Edith Lois Hicks) were Texans who moved in the 1950s to Virginia to plant a church (though they were back in New Mexico in 1957 for a few years where John Mark was born).

 John Mark grew up in Virginia, spending his teen years in the Washington, D.C. area.
 He received his A.A. in German and his B.A. in Bible from Freed-Hardeman University (1977), his M.A.R. in Theological Studies from Westminster Theological Seminary (1979), his M.A. in Humanities (Philosophy) from Western Kentucky University (1980) and his Ph.D. in Reformation and Post-Reformation Studies from Westminster Theological Seminary (1985).

-He has published numerous articles, both popular and scholarly, contributed to thirteen books and authored an additional nine.
+He has published numerous articles, both popular and scholarly, contributed to fifteen books and authored (co-authored) an additional eleven.
 His third book (the first two, written as as a teenager, are best forgotten) was Yet Will I Trust Him: Understanding God in a Suffering World (Joplin, MO: College Press, 1999).
 This was followed by a small group study version published as Anchors for the Soul: Trusting God in the Storms of Life (College Press, 2001).
 He has also written a 600+ page commentary on 1 & 2 Chronicles in the College Press NIV Commentary series (2001).

 His most recent publications are Come to the Table: Revisioning the Lord’s Supper (Orange, CA: New Leaf Press, 2002), Down in the River to Pray: Revisioning Baptism as God’s Transforming Work (with Greg Taylor; Siloam Springs: Leafwood Publishers, 2004), and A Gathered People: Revisioning the Assembly as Transforming Encounter (with Bobby Valentine and Johnny Melton; Abilene: Leafwood Publishers, 2007).
 These three works are an attempt to “revision” the traditional Stone-Campbell ordinances (or sacraments) as divine means of grace by which humans encounter God’s transforming power; the ordinances (or sacraments) are theocentric rather than anthropocentric.